exasol/databricks-virtual-schema/doc/user_guide/user_guide.md

 #### Authentication

 Enter credentials in `USER` and `IDENTIFIED BY` fields of the connection.
-You have two options for authentication.
+You have two options for authentication, described in the following sections:
+* Personal Access Token (PAT)
+* Service Principal (OAuth M2M)

 ##### Personal Access Token (PAT)